 Parks are known to host a very large number of people from time to time.
 This makes them one of the places that receive the largest amount of waste in a single day.
 Having a good waste management plan will not only help you to avoid costly repairs such as calling a blocked drain plumber every so often; it also helps to conserve the environment in several ways, one being soil conservation.
 A good number of the materials used in serving food at the parks are made of plastics and aluminium.
 If proper care is not taken some of these materials may end up polluting the soil and in worse case scenarios can act as health hazards.
 A waste management plan will give you an easy time when deciding what to do with each type of waste.

 The best way to go about waste management is by recycling.
 Through this, you will be able to make new products that you can still use in the park.
 If properly done recycling can convert waste materials into energy that can be used in the park.

 Use Better Source of Energy

 Unlike the common diesel fuel biodiesel fuel is fully biodegradable and is among the commonly used types of renewable fuels.
 Biodiesel fuels are known to have very little impact on the environment due to their chemical composition.
 These fuels are purely made from natural vegetable oils and plant fat.
 This means that they are non-toxic and very friendly to the environment.
 Biodiesel fuels can be used as an alternative to petroleum diesel fuels.
-They can be used to run the main engines that keep the park operational.
+This can also be used to create a non-combustible cladding, making the rides extremely safe.

 A good number of the rides in the park are powered by external sources of energy such as electricity and petroleum fuels.
 All these lead to environmental pollution, this can be avoided by installing rides that use human propulsion mechanisms.
 This can especially be effective on rollercoasters with the help of gravity and the weight of those on board you can make rides without relying on any form of energy.
 One example of such rides is the zipline in this adventure park in Victoria.